mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 As an added benefit, the hero aspect always adds a +2 to the action because being a hero is the heart of the game.
 Go forth and do bold, swashbuckling, daring things!

-It’s important to note that none of the aspects selected are invoked—they are merely counted for the purposes of establishing a bonus and may be invoked later.
+It's important to note that none of the aspects selected are invoked—they are merely counted for the purposes of establishing a bonus and may be invoked later.
 This also means players do not have to pay a [[fate point]] simply to roll the dice.

 As every PC has a hero aspect and a swordplay aspect, it is reasonable to assume that they will generally have at least a +3 bonus to their roll when engaged in swordplay.